Finding Hidden Assets in a Connecticut Divorce

 Common Examples of Hidden Assets in a Connecticut Divorce

-When it comes to identifying potential assets that your spouse may be hiding, it’s important to know what to look for.
+When it comes to identifying potential assets that your spouse may be hiding, you should know what to look for.

 Examples of hidden assets in a divorce frequently include: